 Of course the main attraction of a term deposit is the ability to hide away a certain amount of funds for a fixed period of time with a fixed interest rate.
 So the main questions when investing in one will most likely be: what are the interest rates and how long can money be locked away?

 Well the good news is if you’re looking to stow funds away for a shorter period of time, then Illawarra Credit Union has some fairly competitive rates.
-For term deposits from 1-6 months you could be earning upwards of 1.70% interest on balances of $25,000.
-In fact, for 3 and 6 month terms the interest rate on offer is notably higher than average at the moment.
+For term deposits from 1-6 months you could be earning upwards of 1.00% interest on balances of $25,000.

 So if you’re planning to purchase a car in a few months time, or you want to boost your savings to put down a deposit on your first home, then this term deposit could be an option for you.

 Or if you’re looking to put aside a more modest amount, say of $1,000-$3,000 for 5 months, you'll earn a decent 1.15%.

 Applying for a term deposit of 1 year or less should only take you about 10 minutes to do online (granted you’ll have to apply to become a member of the Illawarra Credit Union first, if you aren’t already one).
 To apply for term deposits longer than 1 year you will have to contact the credit union directly.